a14a-org/node-controller-rust/README.md

 1. Ensure Rust is installed on each node
 2. Copy the application to each node
-3. Configure the `.env` file with appropriate API credentials
+3. Use `sudo ./install.sh` to install the service on each node
-4. Run the deployment script on each node
+4. Provide API credentials during installation

 For automated deployment, consider using a configuration management tool like Ansible.